zarpafantasma/corpus_rythmos/VII-Empirical validations/EMPIRICAL_VALIDATIONS_COMPENDIUM.md

 The Relatividad Temporal Multiescala (RTM) framework proposes that time scales with structure according to the universal law: $T \propto L^\alpha$.
 This compendium provides the raw data, analysis scripts, and statistical results that validate this scaling across **9 scientific disciplines**.
 From the ballistic ringdown of colliding black holes to the sub-diffusive dynamics of the human brain, the coherence exponent $\alpha$ serves as a universal metric for system organization.

-The Rhythmic Transport Model (RTM) has been validated across **22 independent empirical analyses** spanning physics, astrophysics, chemistry, biochemistry, neuroscience, cardiology, climate science, finance, and **ecology**.
+The Rhythmic Transport Model has been validated across **22 independent empirical analyses** spanning physics, astrophysics, chemistry, biochemistry, neuroscience, cardiology, climate science, finance, and **ecology**.
 The core RTM prediction—that transport phenomena follow universal scaling laws with characteristic exponents—has been confirmed with high statistical significance across diverse systems.

 ### Master Evidence Table